 Section 217.244 Emissions Limitations.
-The Agency proposes to amend this Section to provide in subsections (a) and (b) that on and after January 1, 2015 (instead of 2012), no person shall cause or allow emissions of nitrogen oxides into the atmosphere from any such furnace to exceed the limitations set forth under this Section.
+The Agency proposed to amend this Section to provide in subsections (a) and (b) that on and after January 1, 2015 (instead of 2012), no person should cause or allow emissions of nitrogen oxides into the atmosphere from any such furnace to exceed the limitations set forth under this Section.
 SR at 16.
-The Board concurs and reflects this revision in the order below.
+The Board concurred with the language and reflected it in the Board's second notice order.